nevesnunes/blog/_posts/2021-07-22-Filename-Hook.markdown

 }
 ```

+Unfortunately the [\__VA_ARGS__ variadic macro](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html) is of no use here, since we would still need to explicitly pass the arguments to it.

-An alternatively would be to [setup the call in assembly](https://stackoverflow.com/a/61474680/8020917), with all its portability caveats.
+An alternative would be to [setup the call in assembly](https://stackoverflow.com/a/61474680/8020917), with all its portability caveats.

 ### Wrappers for wrappers